rhnfzl/reddit-stash/README.md

 - This project was inspired by [reddit-saved-saver](https://github.com/tobiasvl/reddit-saved-saver).

 ### Issues:
-~~The dropbox isn't working at the moment because the token expiration, I need to find out a way to tackle that here, the main code `reddit_stash.py` works as expected.~~
+- ~~The dropbox isn't working at the moment because the token expiration, I need to find out a way to tackle that here, the main code `reddit_stash.py` works as expected.~~
-- The dropbox code needs to have the hashing mechanism, to make the upload faster.
-- The `reddit_stash.py` downloads all the file first and decides if the file is availble or not, implement early exit startegy while relevent fetching the content.
+- ~~The `reddit_stash.py` downloads all the file first and decides if the file is availble or not, implement early exit startegy while relevent fetching the content.~~
-- The file size calculation should be done once rather than in each iterations.